MillerBrainObservatory/LBM-CaImAn-MATLAB/README.rst

 Motion-correction
 -----------------

 Perform both piecewise-rigid motion correction using `NormCORRe`_ to stabilize the imaging data.
+Each plane is motion corrected sequentially, so only a single plane is ever loaded into memory due to large LBM filesizes (>35GB).
+A template of 150 frames is used to initialize a "reference image".
+This image is your "ground truth" per-se, it is the image you want to most accurately represent the movement in your video.

 For input, use the same directory as `savePath` parameter in `convertScanImageTiffToVolume`_.